 - The average rent in Minneapolis as of 2021 is $1,599.

 - The cost of living in Minneapolis is high enough for it to rank as the 15th most expensive city in the country.

 Before getting too deep into things, check out this video of aerial footage exploring Minneapolis’s unique architecture and vibe.

 Minneapolis is large and has quite a few neighborhoods but here’s roughly how the city is carved up.

-Downtown is aligned diagonally with the Mississippi River.
-Every other part of the city is defined by its location in relation to Downtown.
+Downtown Minneapolis is aligned diagonally with the Mississippi River.
+Every other part of the city is defined by its location from Downtown.